neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 At Vidya we pride ourselves on embracing emerging technologies and helping our clients leverage them to realize their potential.
 This website proves we practice what we preach.
-We built it with [Hugo](https://gohugo.io/), a stunningly fast static-site generator built on the popular [Go](/tags/go) programming language from Google, which continues to shoot up the [Tiobe Index](https://www.tiobe.com/tiobe-index/go/).
+We built it with [Hugo](https://gohugo.io/), a stunningly fast static-site generator built on Google's popular [Go](/tags/go) programming language, which continues to shoot up the [Tiobe Index](https://www.tiobe.com/tiobe-index/go/).

 As great as Hugo and Go are, the really cool thing about our new website is that it is a [Progressive Web Application](/tags/pwa) (PWA).